Unnimaya6122004/MINIPROJECT/README.md

 ---

 ## 🏆 Acknowledgments
-- PlantVillage Dataset: For providing a robust and detailed dataset.
+- Tomato leaf disease detection Dataset: For providing a robust and detailed dataset.
 - The global open-source community for libraries and resources like TensorFlow, React, and Flask.

 ---